Fire damages the summer camp Paul Newman started for sick children

 There were no injuries.
 FEIU is working with local fire marshals to determine the cause and origin of the fire, Dorelus said.

 The camp, located about 35 miles east of Hartford, was started by Paul Newman in 1988 for seriously ill children and their families, according to the camp website.
-It's named after the gang of outlaws in Newman's hit movie "Butch Cassidy and the Sundance Kid,"
+It's named after the gang of outlaws in Newman's hit movie "Butch Cassidy and the Sundance Kid."

 "It was Paul's dream that Camp, with its unobtrusive expert medical care, would provide seriously ill children with a fun-filled experience defined by compassion, laughter and acceptance," the camp website said.